 \end{definition}

 Each of the above operations on graphs corresponds to a map of moduli spaces of stable marked disks.

 \begin{definition} {\rm (Behrend-Manin maps of moduli spaces)} \begin{enumerate} \item {\rm (Cutting edges)} Suppose that $\Gamma'$ is obtained from $\Gamma$ by cutting an edge.
-There are diffeomorphisms $\ol{\M}_{\Gamma'} \to \ol{\M}_\Gamma$ obtained by identifying the two markings corresponding to the cut edge and choosing the ordering of the markings of $\Gamma$. \item {\rm (Collapsing edges)} Suppose that $\Gamma'$ is obtained from $\Gamma$ by collapsing an edge.
+A diffeomorphism $\ol{\M}_{\Gamma'} \to \ol{\M}_\Gamma$ obtained by identifying the two markings corresponding to the cut edge and choosing the ordering of the markings to correspond to the non-identified markings of the original curve. \item {\rm (Collapsing edges)} Suppose that $\Gamma'$ is obtained from $\Gamma$ by collapsing an edge.
 There is an embedding $\ol{\M}_{\Gamma} \to \ol{\M}_{\Gamma'}$ with normal bundle having fiber at $[C]$ isomorphic to the space $\cG_{\Gamma'}(C)/\cG_\Gamma(C)$, see \eqref{gluing}.
 The image of such an embedding is a 1-codimensional corner of $\ol{\M}_{\Gamma'}$. \item {\rm (Making an edge finite resp. non-zero )} If $\Gamma'$ is obtained from $\Gamma$ by making an edge finite resp. non-zero then $\ol{\M}_{\Gamma}$ also embeds in $\ol{\M}_{\Gamma'}$ as the 1-codimensional corner where $e$ reaches infinite resp. zero length, with trivial normal bundle. \item {\rm (Forgetting tails)} Suppose that $\Gamma'$ is obtained from $\Gamma$ by forgetting the $i$-th tail.
-Forgetting the $i$-th marking and collapsing the unstable components and their distance to the stable components (if any) defines a map $\ol{\M}_\Gamma \to \ol{\M}_{\Gamma'}$. \end{enumerate} \end{definition}
+Forgetting the $i$-th marking and collapsing the unstable components and sum distances for the glued edges defines a map $\ol{\M}_\Gamma \to \ol{\M}_{\Gamma'}$. \end{enumerate} \end{definition}

 Most of these maps were already considered by Knudsen \cite{kn:proj2} and might also be called Knudsen maps.
 Each of the maps involved in the operations {\rm (Collapsing edges), (Making edges finite or non-zero), (Forgetting tails), (Cutting edges)} extends to a smooth map of universal treed strips.
-In the case that $\Gamma$ is disconnected, say the disjoint union of $\Gamma_1$ and $\Gamma_2$, then $\ol{\M}_\Gamma \cong \ol{\M}_{\Gamma_1} \times \ol{\M}_{\Gamma_2} $ and the universal disk $\ol{\U}_{\Gamma}$ is the disjoint union of the pullbacks of the universal disks $\ol{\U}_{\Gamma_1}$ and $\ol{\U}_{\Gamma_2}$.
+In the case that $\Gamma$ is disconnected, say the disjoint union of $\Gamma_1$ and $\Gamma_2$, then $\ol{\M}_\Gamma \cong \ol{\M}_{\Gamma_1} \times \ol{\M}_{\Gamma_2} $.
+In this case the universal treed strip $\ol{\U}_{\Gamma}$ is the disjoint union of the pullbacks of the universal treed strip $\ol{\U}_{\Gamma_1}$ and $\ol{\U}_{\Gamma_2}$.